Certificate Overview

 1. First Year:

-• Take any 1 Δ course, such as Research Mentor Training
+• Take any 1 Δ course, such as a Research Mentor Learning Community

 2. Second Year: